Uli-Chen/DIVER/README.md

 Repeat with dataset-specific session names.
 Install `rmux` and put it on PATH.
 Outputs default to `result/inputs/{dataset}/`, which is ignored by Git.
-Set `REACH_DATA_ROOT` to another parent directory if needed.
+Set `DIVER_DATA_ROOT` to another parent directory if needed.
 Use a fresh directory for each rebuild; existing indices are never overwritten.
 An index can also be prepared with `--root /path/to/new/index` and launched with the same `--root`.